 Marinduque News Network serves as an eyes, ears and voice of every Marinduqueños.

 This website was officially launched on June 3, 2016 and considered as the primary online source of information of Marinduqueños.
-Marinduque News Network is formerly known as Marinduque News Online.
-Its name was changed to MNN from MNO on March 30, 2017.
+Marinduque News Neywork is formerly known as Marinduque News Online.
+Its name was changed from MNO to MNN on March 30, 2017.

-Our analytics shows that from the time that this portal was launched, we recorded a total of more than 11.7 million hits for the first seven months of our operation as shown in the below statistics.
+Our analytics shows from the time that this portal was launched, it recorded a total of close to 12 million hits in the first 7 months of its operations as shown in the statistics below.

 Marinduque News Network is permitted to operate per Department of Trade and Industry (DTI) Permit No. 05229984.